Nirmal-Suresh-14/FSI-Solver-using-Block-Based-Meshing-and-Immersed-Boundary-Method/README.md

 # FSI-Solver-using-Block-Based-Meshing-and-Immersed-Boundary-Method
 Master's Thesis Project for M.Tech in Computational Mechanics at IIT Guwahati

-The folder contains the GUI created which will mesh the domain according to requirement based on the concept of Block-Based Meshing, coded in Python using Tkinter library.

-The created mesh is used to solve the equation on Fortran with the Immersed Boundary Method.
+The repository contains:
+1. Graphical Interface which will form the mesh for the solution, written on Python (tkinter library)
+2. Solver written on FORTRAN using Immersed Boundary Method